fennar01/resume/resume.md

 _A chrome extension for sales teams to add leads they find on the internet to their company CRM_

-#### Created My Own Cryptocurrency (Tokenised off of the Solana chain) [View FenCoin on Solscan](https://solscan.io/token/8Pm6hMSp4XwCp2tXUBBby2bNqXTDvt7N85PRAoVJ9JtW)
+#### Created My Own Cryptocurrency (Tokenized off of the Solana chain) [View FenCoin on Solscan](https://solscan.io/token/8Pm6hMSp4XwCp2tXUBBby2bNqXTDvt7N85PRAoVJ9JtW)

 _This was just curiosity and a joke with some friends.
 If you'd like some, let me know!_